 In a recirculation system the water is recirculated to the plants several times.
 In contrast, a Drain to waste system uses the water once and any run-off is disposed as waste water rather than reused for the crop.
 Drain to waste may sound wasteful, but it provides several advantages particularly in media like coco or soil.

 Drain to waste style fertigation provides a more consistent nutrient solution to the plants.
-As I describe in our tutorial “How to Mix Nutrient Solutions for Cannabis”, there are several dimensions to a well balanced nutrient solution.
+As I describe in our tutorial “How to Mix Nutrients for Cannabis”, there are several dimensions to a well balanced nutrient solution.
 It should have the correct electrical conductivity (EC), the correct Nutrient Element Ratio (NER), and the correct pH.
 We are able to set each of those to be ideal when we mix fresh nutrients.
 However, as the nutrient solution interacts with the plant, the media and the environment, the EC, NER and pH all will change.
 This means that once it is used the solution is no longer ideal.

 Recirculation systems work well with deep water culture.
 With a recirculating deep-water culture set up, there is no media beside the water itself and the system is largely sealed to prevent evaporation except through the plant.
 The nutrient solution will still change through time, but those changes can be managed.